ivaneleven/Powershell/README.md

 # Powershell
-a collection of poorly scripted, not necessarily useful powershell scripts
+a collection of powershell scripts for admin automation and reporting